Death Valley Dark Sky Festival

-Within minutes of Beatty and Pahrump, Death Valley National Park is an incredible place to explore by day, and just as breathtaking (if not more!) at night.
-As some of the best stargazing in the country with zero to none surrounding light pollution, Death Valley National Park has been designated as a Gold Tier Dark Sky Park—the highest rating of darkness made by the International Dark Sky Association.
-By day, get in on guided hikes and Dark Sky Ranger-led lectures, all kinds of family fun activities, and an exploration fair.
-During the evening hours, visitors can participate in night sky photography meetups and workshops, and a star party that celebrates the spectacular skies overhead with viewings of the universe through some of the biggest and highest-powered telescopic devices you may ever encounter (many of them larger than you)!
+Accessible from Beatty, Amargosa Valley, and Pahrump, Death Valley National Park is an incredible place to explore by day, and just as breathtaking (if not more!) at night.
+With some of the best stargazing in the country thanks to almost zero surrounding light pollution, Death Valley National Park has been designated as a Gold Tier Dark Sky Park—the highest rating of darkness by DarkSky.
+By day, get in on guided hikes and ranger-led lectures, all kinds of family activities, and an exploration fair.
+During the evening hours, visitors can participate in night sky photography meetups and workshops, along with a star party that celebrates the spectacular skies overhead with viewings of the universe through some of the biggest and highest-powered telescopic devices you may ever encounter (many of them larger than you)!